-Other reasons why leaves turn brown in middle include fungal diseases like anthracnose and host-specific rusts.
+Other reasons why leaves turn brown in the middle include fungal diseases like anthracnose and host-specific rusts.
 They often start along the mid-vein of leaves, either near the center or toward the stem end.
 Fungal diseases are aggravated or initiated by humid conditions.

 Rusts can be treated early in the disease process, but good sanitation is vital to prevent it from spreading further.
-When tiny, rust-colored spots appear in the middle of your plant’s leaves, try neem oil before breaking out stronger chemicals like thiophanate methyl, myclobutanil or chlorothalonil.
+When tiny, rust-colored spots appear in the middle of your plant’s leaves, try neem oil before breaking out stronger chemicals like thiophanate methyl, myclobutanil, or chlorothalonil.
 Remove any plants that resist treatment and keep all plant debris cleaned up off of the ground.

 Anthracnose also begins along the mid-vein in many plants, but is primarily a problem for woody plants, although tomatoes and other crops have been known to contract it.
 This fungus creates water-soaked lesions on leaves along the mid-vein that soon dry out and brown.
 Anthracnose is difficult to treat, but crop rotation and sanitation are the keys to preventing reinfection.

 A number of plant viruses result in vein necrosis, the death of the central leaf vein and those tissues surrounding it, causing browning.
-Other common symptoms include discolored spots, rings or bullseyes in a range of colors, general unthriftiness and distortion of emerging growth.
+Other common symptoms include discolored spots, rings, or bullseyes in a range of colors, general unthriftiness, and distortion of emerging growth.
 A plant affected by a virus cannot be cured, so it’s best to destroy them before other plants are infected as well.
 Many viruses are vectored by small, sap-sucking insects; be on the lookout for pests in and around sick plants.